tlswg/dtls13-spec/draft-ietf-tls-dtls13.md

 datagram can omit the length field.
 The first byte of the datagram payload MUST be the beginning of a record.
 Records MUST NOT span datagrams.

-DTLS records, as defined in this document, do not contain any association identifiers and applications must arrange to multiplex between associations.
+DTLS records without CIDs do not contain any association identifiers and applications must arrange to multiplex between associations.
 With UDP, the host/port number is used to look up the appropriate security association for incoming records.
-However, the CID extension defined in {{I-D.ietf-tls-dtls-connection-id}} adds an association identifier to DTLS records.

 Some transports, such as DCCP {{RFC4340}}, provide their own sequence numbers.
 When carried over those transports, both the DTLS and the